[lwptoc]

 Any surplus earnings from your buy-to-let property are subject to tax at your marginal rate.

 You can deduct certain allowable expenses from any rental income you receive.
-These expenses include property repairs and maintenance, professional fees, and buildings insurance premiums.
+These expenses include property repairs and maintenance, professional fees, and building insurance premiums.

 Landlord Insurance

-While buildings insurance is not a mandatory requirement for landlords (unless you have a mortgage, in which case your lender may insist on this), it’s recommended that you protect your property against damage or destruction by taking out suitable buildings insurance.
+While building insurance is not a mandatory requirement for landlords (unless you have a mortgage, in which case your lender may insist on this), it’s recommended that you protect your property against damage or destruction by taking out suitable building insurance.

-The cost of cover depends on a range of factors including the size, age and construction of the property, and whether you include extras such as legal protection.
+The cost of coverage depends on a range of factors, including the property’s size, age, and construction, as well as whether you include extras such as legal protection.

 Mandatory requirements

-There are various legal requirements that you will have to adhere to as a landlord – and some of these come with costs.
+You will have to adhere to various legal requirements as a landlord– some of these come with costs.
 Examples include:

 Repairs and maintenance

 One of your major expenses as a landlord will be repairs and maintenance to the property.
-This can range from redecorating between tenancies to repairs to the structure of the property.
-There may be other maintenance costs: for example, the installation of a new boiler.
+This can range from redecorating between tenancies to repairs to the property’s structure.
+There may be other maintenance costs, such as installing a new boiler.

 Research by Howsy, the online letting agent, suggests that landlords save 1% of a property’s value for maintenance costs, equivalent to an average of £2,344.
 The costs increase to £4,746 in London, while properties in the North East require a fund of just £1,328.